Rural Support Workers Program

 FUNDING

-Funding of $580,000 has been provided by Coordinare through the Public Health Network.
+Funding of $580,000 has been provided by Coordinare through the Public Health Network to date, with an extension and funding increase of $100,000 in 2023 to continue our work and finalise projects.

 CONNECTION TO ECAC’s MISSION STATEMENT